imperialrogers/Group-Chat-App/README.md

 # Group Chat App

-A Group chat app that allows user to Sign-Up / Sign-In and allow to send and receive messages to users.
+A Group chat app that allows user to Sign-Up / Sign-In and allow to send and receive messages to users with real-time updates.